miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 Pipulate codebase put into chat context about turning the built-in local LLM into the MCP client that consumes MCP server services.
-I've moved "the vision thing" to the top, so the discussion is a bit out of order, but I think it's most interesting to see the architecture first.
+I've moved "the vision thing" to the top, so the discussion is a bit out of order, but I think it's most interesting that way.
+This article serves as a reminder and a blueprint for when I get up to model context protocol integration.

 ---